Reyhan-Sam/HackAttack/README.md

 The value of food and its conservation has been a key takeaway from this project, underscoring the gravity of food wastage globally.

 ## What's next for Pantry Sidekick
 We aim to implement a notification system with Twilio API to alert users of impending expiries.
-We also plan to introduce a feature to suggest recipes based on available pantry items and user location, promoting culinary diversity and furthering our reach.
+We also plan to introduce a feature to suggest recipes based on available pantry items, promoting culinary diversity and furthering our reach.

 ## Features